-Federal Rule of Evidence 702 allows a witness "who is qualified as an expert by knowledge, skill, experience, training, or education may testify in the form of an opinion or otherwise" only if: the witness's "scientific, technical, or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact in issue"; the witness's "testimony is based on sufficient facts or data"; the witness's "testimony is the product of reliable principles and methods"; and the witness "has reliably applied the principles and methods to the facts of the case."
+otherwise" only if: the witness's "scientific, technical, or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact in issue"; the witness's "testimony is based on sufficient facts or data"; the witness's "testimony is the product of reliable principles and methods"; and the witness "has reliably applied the principles and methods to the facts of the case."43

 Before an expert is permitted to testify, Fed.
 R. Evid.
 702 imposes upon the trial judge an important "gate-keeping" function with regard to the admissibility of expert opinions.
-The gate-keeping function consists of a two-part analysis: (1) determining whether the proffered expert qualifies to render an opinion; (2) if the expert is qualified, determining whether the expert's opinions were reliable.
-This gate-keeping function must be applied even if the proffered expert is a party to the case.
-If the expert is qualified and the opinion reliable, the subject of the opinion must be relevant; i.e., the opinion must help the trier of fact to understand lenses and the only question is whether the solar Fresnel lens are [sic] solar equipment that produce solar process heat or electric power."
+44 The gate-keeping function consists of a two-part analysis: (1) determining whether the proffered expert qualifies to render an opinion; (2) if the expert is qualified, determining whether the expert's opinions were reliable.
+45 This gate-keeping function must be applied even if the proffered expert is a party to the case.
+46 If the expert is qualified and the opinion reliable, the subject of the opinion must be relevant; i.e., the opinion must help the trier of fact to understand the evidence or determine a fact in issue.
+47 Expert testimony which does not relate to any issue in the case is not relevant and, ergo, non-helpful.
+48

-&lt;sup>43 Fed.
+43 Fed.
 R. Evid.
 702; Cinema Pub, L.L.C. v.
-Petilos, 2017 WL 1066628, at \3 (D. Utah 2017) (Nuffer, J.).
+Petilos, 2017 WL 1066628, at 3 (D. Utah 2017) (Nuffer, J.).

-&lt;sup>44 Ralston v.
+44 Ralston v.
 Smith & Nephew Richards, Inc., 275 F.3d 965, 969 (10th Cir.
 2001).